AllysonMorgan/Final-Project/README.md

 # Final-Project
-Our repository contains comparisons between our datasets to determine the "best" Pittsburgh neighborhood.
+Our repository contains comparisons between our datasets to determine the "best" Pittsburgh neighborhood based on how many of each facility each neighborhood has.
 ### Team Name:

 Happy Panthers